RightToPrivacy/MACcleaner/README.md

 If you want to contact me, email: jme0719a@harford.edu

-Thanks Alvaro Lopez Ortega <alvaro@alobbs.com> for writing macchanger which this script depends on, making life easier, saving me code.
+Thanks Alvaro Lopez Ortega for writing macchanger which this script uses, making life easier & saving me code.